NFL Rumors: Antonio Brown Was Inside The New England Patriots Building When He Sent Intimidating Texts

-Antonio Brown was actually inside the New England Patriots facility when he initiated a group text message to his sexual misconduct accuser that she said was intimidating, a new report has revealed.
+Antonio Brown was actually inside the New England Patriots facility when he initiated a group text message to his sexual misconduct accuser in an apparent effort to intimidate her, a new report has revealed.

 In the day after the New England Patriots released the All Pro wide receiver, new details are starting to emerge about how the team came to the decision to let him go after less than two weeks in Boston.
 In an appearance Saturday morning on Good Morning Football, the NFL Network’s Tom Pelissero revealed that Brown was already on extremely thin ice with the Patriots after two sexual misconduct accusers came forward in the days after he first signed with the team.